Hernando de Soto Bridge: Planning and construction

-Bridge illumination
+Lighting

-At night, the bridge was illuminated by 200 sodium vapor lights along its "M" structure.
+At night, the bridge was illuminated by 200 high-pressure sodium vapor lights along its "M" structure.
 The bridge was first illuminated on September 5, 1986, after $373,000 of private funds had been raised to fund the cost and installation of the lights.
 Due to some river traffic having issues with the lights at night reflecting on the water, the city installed a remote switch to toggle the lights on and off briefly while the vessel passes under the bridge.
 During the 2011 Mississippi River floods, the bridge became dark for about 2 months because the transformers that supply the electricity for the lights were removed to prevent damage to them by flood waters.
 The bridge was re-lit in a ceremony which occurred on June 21, 2011.

-It was announced after the opening of the Big River Crossing along the Harahan Bridge to the south that the existing sodium vapor lights along the Hernando Desoto Bridge would be replaced with a new LED lighting display, thus making the Hernando de Soto Bridge the second bridge over the Mississippi River to be lit as such after the Harahan.
-The new display can be lit in sync with the Harahan Bridge and display various color patterns dependent upon special occasions or requests.
+After the debut of the pedestrian/cycling Big River Crossing and accompanying new LED lighting system on the nearby Harahan Bridge in 2016, it was announced that the existing sodium vapor lights along the Hernando de Soto Bridge would be replaced with a new LED lighting display, thus making the Hernando de Soto the second Mississippi River bridge to feature such a display.
+The new system can be synchronized with the Harahan Bridge and display various color patterns for special occasions or requests.
 Both displays have been created under an initiative called "Mighty Lights."
 The $14 million privately funded project was completed in 2018.